alibaba/GraphScope/docs/overview/glossary.md

 #### GIE
-GraphScope Interactive Engine, or GIE for short, utilizes Pegasus to enable parallel execution in distribution.
+GraphScope Interactive Engine, or GIE for short, utilizes Gaia (or Pegasus) to enable parallel execution in distribution.
 It offers storage options consisting of the immutable, in-memory [v6d](../interactive_engine/deployment.md) and the mutable, persistent [groot](../storage_engine/groot.md).
 GIE can process queries using [Tinkerpop's Gremlin language](../interactive_engine/tinkerpop_eco.md), with support for